+a) Provide the website link to where the Plan, any Plan amendments, and/or waivers are available.
+Note: A Plan amendment is required if the website address where the Plan is posted is changed.

+HTTP://intranet.dhss.state.de.us

-- a) Provide the website link to where the plan, any plan amendments, and/or waivers are available.
-HTTP://intranet.dhss.state.de.us - b) Describe any other strategies that the Lead Agency uses to make the CCDF Plan and Plan amendments available to the public (98.14(d)).
+b) Describe any other strategies that the Lead Agency uses to make the CCDF Plan and Plan amendments available to the public (98.14(d)).
 Check all that apply and describe the strategies below, including any relevant website links as examples.

-X Working with advisory committees.
+Working with advisory committees.

+An overview of the CCDF State Plan was provided for the Delaware Early Childhood Council on March 3, 2018 and the Interagency Resource Management Council on April 12, 2018, and the Wilmington Early Care and Education Council.Council members were made aware of the timeline including when the plan would be made public, the date of the public hearing and due date for public comments.
+Working with child care resource and referral agencies.

+Members of the resource and referral agency are also members of the state advisory council.

+Providing translation in other languages.
 Describe:

-An overview of the CCDF State Plan was provided for the Delaware Early Childhoold Council on March 3, 2018.
-Council members were made aware of the timeline including when the plan would be made public, the date of the public hearing and due date for public comments.

-X Working with child care resource and referral agencies.
-Describe:

-Members of the Resoure and Referral agency are members of the Council.

-☐ Providing translation in other languages.
-Describe: \\\\\\

-X Sharing through social media (e.g., Twitter, Facebook, Instagram, email).
+Sharing through social media (e.g., Twitter, Facebook, Instagram, email).
 Describe: